FareehaJabeen275/RetinoExtractToolbox/Readme.md

 2. Customizable Parameters for each feature type.
 3. Save Results: Export extracted feature values as CSV files.

 Make sure to include main options when using dependent parameters.
 Otherwise, the toolbox will raise an error.
+For Example: Ensure you provide main feature flags (e.g., --wavelet) when using dependent parameters (e.g., --wavelet_type), otherwise the toolbox will raise an error.

  **Installation**
 1. Clone the repository